-Each one of us has been part of a team at some stage of life.
+Each one of us has been part of a team at some point in time.
 Many have also led a team.
 The logic behind teamwork is to get the project done at the earliest with maximum efficiency.
 But if team management is not carried out properly, even the group comprising the smartest individuals cannot achieve its goals.
-And a crucial component of perfect team management is to 'divide work equally' among the members to help in dividing responsibilities.
-And most managers fail when it comes to work allocation in a team since it is not everyone's cup of tea.
+And a crucial component of perfect team management is to 'divide work equally' among the members.
+Most managers fail when it comes to work allocation in a team since it is not everyone's cup of tea.
 Experience, rationale, and intuition are essential to the appropriate allocation of responsibilities.
-Dividing tasks in group work and Sharing workload in a team is the spirit of teamwork.

 This post by StartupTalky discusses a few ways to distribute work effectively among people.

 Make a Plan of Action